 Type 1 engine

-Modern replacement of recommended types in the Owner's Manual (see appendix for reference).
+Modern replacement for originally recommended spark plugs in the Owner's Manual (see appendix for reference).
 Part number codes:

 B: 14 mm thread

 E: 19 mm thread reach / H: 12.7 mm thread reach

 Trivalent metal plating on the threadprovides anti-corrosion and anti-seizing properties.
 Longevity: 30,000 mi.
 (48,000 km).
 Other than old stock, only the BR5ES (with 5 kOhm resistor) type is currently available

 |Torque||30 N·m (22 lb·ft)||NGK recommends 18-21.6 lb·ft (25-30 N·m) for aluminum heads.
 There is also a spark plug torque discussion at The Samba forum.|

 |Thread size||M14 x 1.25 x 20.8 mm||Diameter x pitch x hexagon size.|